‘How to' do basic Whole-Hearted Healing - for laypeople

 Dear Friends:

-I do NOT recommend that you use Whole-Hearted Healing (WHH) as your first therapy choice.
-Instead, I recommend using the energy therapies such as EFT (or the equivalents like BSFF, TFT, etc.) because they are usually less painful, often quicker, and involve the least amount of suffering.
-If they don't work, then move to other therapies - for example, you might consider seeing and EMDR therapist.
-However, if you've tried everything else without success first, then I would consider using our very powerful but often emotionally and physically difficult Whole-Hearted Healing technique.
-In essence, use fast and easy approaches first - if they don't work, then switch to the more difficult and painful techniques.
+not recommend that you use Whole-Hearted Healing (WHH) as your first trauma therapy choice.
+Instead, we recommend using the meridian therapies such as EFT (or the equivalents like BSFF, TFT, etc.) because they are usually less painful, often quicker, and involve the least amount of suffering.
+If they don't work, then move to other therapies - for example, you might consider seeing an EMDR therapist.
+However, if you've tried everything else without success, then you might want to consider using our very powerful but sometimes emotionally and physically difficult Whole-Hearted Healing technique.
+In essence, use fast and easy approaches first - if they don't work, then switch to our techniques.
+And some cases, our various techniques are the only ones we know of that can heal certain types of problems.

 The WHH therapy is extremely powerful, and like other power therapies like TIR or EMDR can uncover extremely traumatic experiences.
 Some people may trigger overwhelmingly suicidal feelings, memories of abuse, and a host of other severe physical and emotional experiences.
 Common sense and our professional judgement says Whole-Hearted Healing (WHH) should only be used under the guidance of a licensed therapist trained in dealing with these types of issues.
 I discuss some of the other adverse reactions clients experience using this technique in the section below called "So You Want To Be A Healer".
 And I’m sure there are others.
 Enough said.